Victorian Sensations: Seeing and Believing

 But the boundary between fact and fantasy is often blurred, and sensationalism infuses the new tabloid journalism, from the Daily Mail to the work of W.T.
 Stead.
 Prof. Gowan Dawson reveals the eccentric Stead’s use of telepathy and dead correspondents for his 1890s journals, and his own communications from beyond the grave after his death on the Titanic.

 Philippa travels to Cambridge University’s Institute of Astronomy to learn about other forms of long-distance communication and the flurry of press interest in stories from Mars.
 Dr Joshua Nall reveals that some of the greatest public figures of the decade, from Nikola Tesla to Sir Francis Galton, were convinced that signaling with Martians was possible.

 H.G.
 Wells’ story The Crystal Egg takes up this theme and predicts future media developments and the power of communications.
 And even Queen Victoria herself takes advantage of the globally networked world that was emerging to allow the film cameras in to capture her triumphant Diamond Jubilee procession for all her imperial subjects.
 The Jubilee is the first global mass-media event and the footage captures the essence of the 1890s: the old Victorian order with an empire and an empress, rubbing shoulders with a world we recognise, a modern one of film cameras and global communications.

 Victorian Sensations (3 x 60) is a BBC Arts programme for BBC Four, produced by Academy 7 Productions.
 Mark Bell, Commissioning Editor, BBC Arts.
-Producer/Director, Matthew Thomas.
+Series Producer & Director, Helen Nixon.
 Executive Producers, Sebastian Barfield for Academy 7 Productions and John Das.